AI-Eng-Yashank/Logic_flow/README.md

 The system does not just guess a tool to call.
 It follows a rigorous planning process.
 Here is a step-by-step walkthrough of how the agent handles a multi-variable query.

 ### Example Query
-> **"Get the stock price of Apple, add 20 percent to it, and also find the current weather in Mumabai."**
+> **"Get the stock price of Apple, add 20 percent to it, and also find the current weather in Mumbai."**

 ### Phase 1: Planning (The Architect)
 The **Planner Agent** (Llama 3.1 8B) analyzes the query and breaks it down into discrete steps with dependencies.